gomorpheus/morpheus-docs/getting_started/ha/elasticsearch.rst

     Configures the Elasticsearch server settings.
 This is where all options, except those for logging, are stored, which is why we are mostly interested in this file.

    logging.yml
     Provides configuration for logging.
 In the beginning, you don't have to edit this file.
 You can leave all default logging options.
-You can find the resulting logs in /var/log/elasticsearch by default.
+You can find the resulting logs in ``/var/log/elasticsearch`` by default.

-   The first variables to customize on any Elasticsearch server are node.name and cluster.name in elasticsearch.yml.
+   The first variables to customize on any Elasticsearch server are ``node.name`` and ``cluster.name`` in ``elasticsearch.yml``.
 As their names suggest, node.name specifies the name of the server (node) and the cluster to which the latter is associated.

    Node 1